acorderob/sd-webui-prompt-postprocessor/README.md

 Where position can be:

-* s: at the start
+* s: at the start (the default)
 * e: at the end
 * pN: at the position of the insertion point "<!!iN!!>" with N being 0-9

-The default position is the start, and also if the insertion point is not found.
+If the insertion point is not found it inserts at the start.

 ## Example